Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 Manual approaches also tend to generate or miss errors, slow time to market, and fail to test and monitor system health quickly enough.

-If you are one of the 88% of organizations looking for the best DevOps automation solution to support your DevOps culture, we have compiled a list of 25 top solutions available today.
+If you are looking for the best DevOps automation solution to support your DevOps culture, check out our list of 31 top solutions below.

-Your team can develop new solutions faster and more efficiently by automating software build processes.
-You can automate repetitive processes along with tasks that do not require a human engineer.
+Your team can develop new solutions faster and more efficiently by automating software build processes that do not require a human engineer.

 The processes or tasks can range from compiling, running, and testing source code to assembling resource files.
 Among the most popular platforms here are Apache Ant (Java), NAnt (.NET), and Leiningen (Clojure).